-An analysis of school-site gifted referral logs from the 2004-2005 school year indicates 26 students were referred to the Gifted Program in grades kindergarten through two.
+An analysis of school-site gifted referral logs from the 2005-2006 school year indicates 28 students were referred to the Gifted Program in grades kindergarten through two.

-Given emphasis on the benefits of participating in advance academic programs the number of students referred to the Gifted Program will increase by ten percent during the 2005-2006 school year as compared to the 2004-2005 school year.
+Given emphasis on the benefits of participating in advance academic programs the number of students referred to the Gifted Program will increase by ten percent during the 2006-2007 school year as compared to the 2005-2006 school year.

-PERSONS RESPONSIBLE TIMELINE STRATEGIES (Identify by titles) START END Target students in grades kindergarten through second who demonstrate strengths in reading or mathematics.
-Assistant Principal 8/8/2005 5/24/2006 Conduct observations in kindergarten through second grade classrooms to identify possible gifted students.
-Principal Reading Coach 8/8/2005 5/24/2006 Utilize the DIBELS test to help in the identification of possible gifted students.
-Assistant Principal Reading Coach 8/8/2005 5/24/2006 Utilize scores on the STAR test in the Accelerated Reader Program as well as the number of tests passed in locating possible students to test for the gifted program.
-Assistant Principal Counselor Media Specialist 8/8/2005 5/24/2006 Use the Houghton Mifflin Reading Test as informational vehicles for classroom teachers to recommend advanced readers.
-Reading Coach 8/8/2005 5/24/2006
+PERSONS RESPONSIBLE TIME LINE STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET Target students in grades kindergarten Principal 8/14/2006 5/30/2007 District Strategic \$0.00 through second who demonstrate strengths in reading or mathematics.
+Assistant Principal Plan Conduct observations in kindergarten through Principal 8/14/2006 5/30/2007 District Strategic \$0.00 second grade classrooms to identify possible gifted students.
+Assistant Principal Reading Coach Plan Utilize the DIBELS test to help in the identification of possible gifted students.
+Principal Assistant Principal Reading Coach 9/25/2006 5/14/2007 District Strategic Plan \$0.00 Utilize scores on the STAR test in the Accelerated Reader Program as well as the number of tests passed in locating possible students to test for the gifted program.
+Principal Assistant Principal Counselor Media Specialist 8/14/2006 5/30/2007 District Strategic Plan \$0.00 Use the Houghton Mifflin Reading Test as informational vehicles for classroom teachers to recommend advanced readers.
+Reading Coach 8/14/2006 5/30/2007 District Strategic Plan \$0.00